-This command is used to check the line emission from the hydrogen and helium atoms in the Case B limit (AGN3 section 4.2).
+This command is used to check the line emission from hydrogen-like and helium-like species in the Case B limit (AGN3 section 4.2).
 This command should not be used in any model that is supposed to represent a real physical environment.
 It is intended only to provide an easy way to check predictions of the code against simple, more limited, calculations.
 In particular, when this is used the Lyman-line optical depths will be made artificially large.
 This may affect the ionization and temperature of the gas.

-With no options this command sets the inner optical depth of $L\alpha$ for all atoms and ions of the H- and He-like iso-electronic sequences to 10^5 so that even a one-zone model will be close to Case B. The optional number is the log of the $L\alpha$ optical depth.
+With no options, this command sets the inward-looking optical depth of $L\alpha$ for all atoms and ions of the H- and He-like iso-electronic sequences to 10^5 so that even a one-zone model will be close to Case B. This optical depth does not depend on the abundance of the element, or even the presence of the species.
+The optional number is the log of the $L\alpha$ optical depth.
 One-sided escape probabilities are used so the total escape probability is simply that for the inward direction.
 In keeping with the Case B approximation the Case B command suppresses excited-state line optical depths.

-The atoms include all collisional processes.
+The species include all collisional processes.
 Case B does not define the population of the ground or first excited state so a true comparison with Case B results should have collisions from these levels turned off.
 This is done with the Hummer and Storey option (with the key humm), to allow comparison with their 1987 and 1995 papers.
 Collisions from the ground and first excited states are included if this second option is not specified.
 Collisions between levels with $n \ge 3$ are included unless the database H-like collision off or database He-like collision off commands are given.
 Collisions between the 2s and 2p levels are always included unless the database H-like collisions l-mixing off command is given.